-On May 4, 2011, the lead plaintiffs in the Securities Actions, the Debtor and the Individual Defendants (the "Settling Defendants") entered into a stipulation of settlement, a copy of which is attached hereto as Exhibit B (the "Stipulation of Settlement").
+On May 4, 2011, the lead plaintiffs in the Securities Actions, the Debtor and the Individual Defendants (the "Settling Defendants") entered into a stipulation of settlement (as such settlement may be subsequently amended, the "Stipulation of Settlement").
 On the same day, the Debtor, the Individual Defendants, and the D&O Insurers entered into a related agreement (the "Insurer Agreement").
 The Stipulation of Settlement is intended by the Settling Defendants and the plaintiffs in the Securities Actions (the "Settling Parties"), among other things, to fully, finally, and forever resolve, discharge and settle any and all claims, actions, suits, controversies, costs, damages, judgments, and demands whatsoever, known or unknown, suspected or unsuspected, accrued or unaccrued, that were, could have been, or might have been asserted in any of the Securities Actions or the Derivative Actions (the "Settled Claims").
 On May 25, 2011, the same respective parties entered into a First Amendment to the Stipulation of Settlement and a First Amendment to the Insurer Agreement.
 The amendments clarify that the Settled Claims exclude the ERISA claims at issue in the ERISA Action.
+On July 15, 2011, the same respective parties entered into a Second Amendment to the Stipulation of Settlement and a Second Amendment to the Insurer Agreement.
+The second amendments clarify that the Injunctions and Releases to be entered by the Bankruptcy Court need not release or bar the ERISA claims at issue in the ERISA Action.